Care for refugees and humanitarian immigrants

 Special Support Available

-Refugees and other humanitarian immigrants are eligible for special health care and other support services to ensure healthy and successful resettlement.
+Refugees and other humanitarian immigrants are eligible for special health care.
+We also offer other support services for a healthy and successful resettlement.

 Please contact us to find out more.